OctopusDeploy/blog/blog/2019-09/automate-sql-server-developer-install-with-docker/index.md

 ![](docker-get-ip-address-of-sql-server.png)

-Now it is just a matter entering that IP Address, along with `sa` as the username/password defined above, to connect SQL Server Management Studio(SSMS) to that database.
+Now it‘s just a matter entering that IP Address, along with `sa` as the username/password defined above, to connect SQL Server Management Studio(SSMS) to that database.

 ![](ssms-connected-to-docker-image.png)